 Students must receive a minimum grade of C in all tDPT courses.
 Students who receive a grade of C- or lower must repeat the course to achieve a grade of B or better to pass the course.
 Repetition of courses will result in additional tuition charges.
 Students must achieve a grade point average of 2.5 or greater in the prescribed program of study to graduate from the tDPT curriculum.
 Only the grades within the tDPT curriculum will be included in the calculation of the GPA.
 Failure to maintain a 2.5 GPA for two semesters will result in dismissal from the tDPT curriculum.

-For bachelor’s candidates, semesters 1-4 are the same as above; semester 5-7 are as follows:
+For bachelor’s candidates, semesters 1-4 are the same as above; semesters 5-7 are as follows:

 Candidates unable to complete PT 659 by the course completion date will receive an incomplete grade.
 The incomplete must be resolved within one month of receipt; otherwise a failing grade will be issued and the course must be repeated with an additional tuition charge.

 PT 657 Professionalism: The Doctoring Profession might be taken in the 2nd or 3rd semester depending on enrollment date.

 R- before the course description indicates the course may be repeated for credit to the maximum indicated after the R. Credits beyond this maximum do not count toward a degree.

 Physical Therapy (P T) - Course Descriptions